Michael P. Lynch Explained

 Crispin Wright

-Michael Patrick Lynch[1] is Professor of Philosophy at the University of Connecticut.
-He is also the director of the University of Connecticut Humanities Institute.[2]
-As director of the Humanities Institute, he has headed a Templeton-funded project on humility and conviction in public life.[3]
+Michael Patrick Lynch[1] is Provost Professor of the Humanities and Board of Trustees Distinguished Professor of Philosophy at the University of Connecticut.
+From 2014-2023 he was also the director of the University of Connecticut Humanities Institute.[2]
+As director of the Humanities Institute, he headed a Templeton-funded project on humility and conviction in public life.[3]

 Career